 Step 4: Fix at the template level

-Don’t fix per article.
+Don’t patch one article at a time.
 Find your layout’s JSON-LD generator and fix the bug once.
 For Astro:

 ---